 Are you willing to pay them?
 Will they get free products or services?
 Discounts?
 How will their presence in your social campaign also help them further their image within the industry?

 Show them how they can benefit by helping you.
 Because everyone loves a win-win.

 You never know until you try

+These are the questions to ask influencers to come up with the best results.
 While these four questions can increase your chances of landing a stellar influencer to get going on your influencer marketing campaign, there’s no exact formula for success.

 You’ll need to start your influencers off with a trial period and track how easy/difficult it is to work with them, how well/poorly they communicate with you, and their initial performance as an influencer based on your brand initiatives.
 Give it a little time, then make a final determination of fit.